muggy8/improbable/have-and-havenot/9nyC33pA.md

 I'm physically able to perform a few more summoning but is that even worth it at this point?

-One more would lower the number of P-Particles I have to the range of just above level 4 and at that point, the only thing I can do is to rely on successfully summoning a champion to save my daughter.
+Just one more summoning would put my Influence at just above level 4 and at that point, the only thing I can do is to rely on successfully summoning a champion to save my daughter.

 But given how risky summoning rituals can be, is it even worth it to continue?